despotadesdibujau/southsmalltalks/docs/how-to-deploy-in-pharo.md

 - ConfigurationCommandLineHandler
 - Smalltalk scripts
 ### The minimal image process
-- Create an entry point object
+- [x] Create an entry point object
-- Use the Dependency Analyser for detect and add the dependencies to BaselineOf or ConfigurationOf
+- [x] Use the Dependency Analyser for detect and add the dependencies to BaselineOf or ConfigurationOf
-- Create a BaselineOf or ConfigurationOf
+- [x] Create a BaselineOf or ConfigurationOf
+- [x] Load your application on the minimal image
-- Disable code loading
+- [] Disable code loading
-- Remove the changes file
+- [] Remove the changes file
-- Remove the sources file
+- [] Remove the sources file
 ### Registering the Entry Point Object

 ```st